NREL/SOEP-QSS/README.md

 Preparation:
 * Copy `bin\Windows\<compiler>\setFMIL.bat` to a directory in your PATH and adapt it to the location of you FMI Library installation.
-* The unit tests use googletest.
+* The unit tests use googletest so you will need to have a googletest build for your complier available.
 The `setGTest.bat` scripts under `\bin\Windows` set up the necessary environment variables to find googletest: put a custom version of `setGTest.bat` in your `PATH` to adapt it to your system.

 To build the QSS prototype on Windows:
 * `cd <path_to_repository>`